 Within five business days of receipt of the request, the Public Records Officer or designee will do one of the following:

 - Make the records available for inspection or copying.

-- Send copies to requester if payment has been received.
+- Send copies to the requester if payment has been received.

-- Provide a reasonable estimate when records will be available.
+- Provide a reasonable estimate of when records will be available.

 - Contact requester to request clarification.

-- Deny the request citing reason for denial.
+- Deny the request citing the reason for denial.

 If a requester does not receive a response within five days, he or she should contact the Public Records Officer to determine the reason.

 The Public Records Act lists types of documents exempt from public inspection and copying.
 Other laws also prohibit the disclosure of certain records.

 The City of Stanwood will not disclose lists of individuals for commercial purposes.

 If only a portion of a record is exempt from disclosure, the Public Records Officer or designee will redact the exempt portions before providing the document.